The Second Coming Of Lisa Frank

 It’s that precise expression of individuality that ultimately led Romano to pursue a career as a celebrity makeup artist, and then her own makeup line.
 Romano debuted Glamour Dolls in 2014 as a vegan and cruelty-free line of cosmetics in fun, sometimes outlandish colors.
 The company was able to sustain itself for the last few years, but in 2016, Glamour Dolls went viral.
 The startup struck a consumer chord with an idea that Romano initially thought would only interest a small, devoted group: What if she brought back Lisa Frank?

-Romano developed a few makeup product prototypes featuring Lisa Frank designs without the brand’s involvement, then took them to Kickstarter with a fundraising goal of $30,000.
+Romano developed a few makeup product prototypes featuring Lisa Frank designs with the brand’s blessing, then took them to Kickstarter with a fundraising goal of $30,000.
+(Not that it was a simple achievement: Romano and cofounder Peter Georgotas spent weeks trying to contact the notoriously elusive and private Lisa Frank at her headquarters in Tucson.)
 The campaign raised over $370,000, with nearly 6,000 backers.
 It holds a record for one of the fastest-growing Kickstarter campaigns in history.

 “I knew Lisa Frank was popular, obviously, but I mean, people worship her,” stresses Romano.
 “Fans were emailing us, ‘Thank you for making our dreams come true.’
 We got messages like, ‘Can you get Lisa’s signature?
 I want to tattoo it on my chest.’
 The fandom is unbelievable.”

 The Lisa Frank concept catapulted Romano’s indie beauty line into mainstream circles, with publications such as New York magazine and Vogue reporting on her effort.
-And then Romano fulfilled her childhood wish: Lisa Frank herself expressed interest in the project, agreeing to design a few of the products.
-Not that it was a simple achievement: Romano and cofounder Peter Georgotas spent weeks trying to contact the notoriously elusive and private Lisa Frank at her headquarters in Tucson.
+And then Romano fulfilled her childhood wish: Lisa Frank herself expressed interest in furthering the project, agreeing to design a few more products.

 Romano believes the final selling point that convinced Frank to collaborate was values-driven.
 “Lisa loves animals–she likes that we’re cruelty-free,” Romano says.
 But more than that, Lisa Frank liked that her ’80s/’90s brand was witnessing a resurgence in popularity.
 Lisa Frank most recently licensed its library to Target for a pajama collaboration.

-Glamour Girls was surprised to see that their Kickstarter pledges were not just from women in their thirties who had loved the brand during their youth.
+Glamour Dolls was surprised to see that their Kickstarter pledges were not just from women in their thirties who had loved the brand during their youth.
 Forty percent of her backers were younger millennials who, as Romano explains it, “know of Lisa Frank, but they just never had an opportunity to purchase her stuff and rock it, so they’re excited to do that now.”

 For today’s teens, Lisa Frank hits all the prerequisites: It’s deemed “authentic” by the sheer virtue that it’s retro, and its colorful imagery is unique enough to empower teens’ individuality.